Graduate Admissions FAQ

 Q: If admitted, what kind of financial support do I receive?

 A: All our Ph.D. students in good standing are fully supported through research assistantships, teaching assistantships, University fellowships, external fellowships, or a combination thereof.
 In addition to a competitive stipend, this support includes tuition remission up to 12 units and health insurance.
-For more information, please go to our Financial Support page.
+All our PhD students in good standing are fully supported through these means for the entire duration of their graduate work.

 Q: What are the areas of research carried out in the department?